-A) The application of the ecosystem approach and precautionary principle to climate change technologies and deep-seabed mining

-22. CBD Parties agreed to apply the ecosystem approach to the design and implementation of their ocean-climate policies and plans, including climate change adaptation and mitigation measures.
-The ecosystem approach under the CBD has been interpreted as a strategy for the integrated management of land, water and living resources, and the promotion of their conservation and sustainable use in an equitable manner and through an adaptive approach, further paying consideration to the interested communities through the development of efficient and fair decision-making processes and structures.
-Another key dimension of the ecosystem approach is its emphasis on equity, recognising that human beings, and their cultural diversity are an integral component of many ecosystems.
-From
+- A) The Application of the Ecosystem Approach and Precautionary Principle to Climate Change Technologies and Deep-Seabed Mining - 21.
+CBD Parties agreed to apply the ecosystem approach to the design and implementation of their ocean-climate policies and plans, including climate change adaptation and mitigation measures.
+113 The ecosystem approach under the CBD has been interpreted as a strategy for the integrated management of land, water and living resources, and the promotion of their conservation and sustainable use in an equitable manner and through an adaptive approach, further paying consideration to the interested communities through the development of efficient and fair decision-making processes and structures.
+114 Another key dimension of the ecosystem approach is its emphasis on equity, recognising that human beings, and their cultural diversity are an integral component of many ecosystems.
+115 From this perspective, the ecosystem approach entails a decentralised, social process.116 It underscores the need to understand and give due consideration to societal choices, and to the human rights and interests of Indigenous peoples and local communities, and to intrinsic as well as tangible and intangible values attached to biodiversity, ultimately calling upon States to seek a balance between local interests and the wider public interest.
+117 It also requires ensuring appropriate representation of community interests in the decision-making process.
+118 - 22.
+CBD guidance serves to flesh out the references to the ecosystem approach that can be identified in the UNCLOS, the United Nations Fish Stock Agreement